-The term "hotspot" refers to an area of the display that is touching sensitive.
+The term "hotspot" refers to an area of the display that is touch-sensitive.
 There are two types of "hotspots": visible and invisible.
 A visible hotspot is the standard type and when touched, the display area of the hotspot is color inverted (technically XOR'd with the foreground color) to provide a visual indication that a hotspot has been activated.
 An invisible hotspot does not provide any visual indication when touched.
+See SET TOUCH CHARACTERISTICS for information on hotspot touch characteristics (notify on press, release, typematic, etc).